sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini-server-unicast.rst

 Server Unicast option handler
 =============================
-This option handler adds a :class:`ServerUnicastOption <dhcpkit.ipv6.options.ServerUnicastOption>` to replies where appropriate.
+This option handler adds a :class:`.ServerUnicastOption` to replies where appropriate.
 It tells client that they are allowed to contact the server using the provided unicast address instead of using multicast.

 .. warning::